gaogaostegosaurus/nextaction/README.md

 - Shows next optimal combo, adjusts for manual/incorrect inputs
 - Shows spender notice when about to overcap
 - Shows mitigation notice when no mitigation up but one is available

+Stuff to be done:
+- More consistent bitmasks for miss/combo stuff